Representing the Real Impact of Data & Security Breaches

 - Check your credit reports from all three reporting bureaus at least annually for suspicious activity

-An attorney might be able to help you determine if you are eligible to participate in a data breach lawsuit.
+Ultimately, speaking directly with an attorney may help determine if you are eligible to participate in a data breach lawsuit.

 A data security breach attorney might: